JuliaActors/Actors.jl/docs/src/examples/prod_cons.md

 end
 ```

-Those become acquaintances of their behavior functions.
+Those are acquaintances of their behavior functions.
 We have also a print server actor `prn` as a global variable.

 ```julia
 function prod_start(p::Prod, start)